Sathyapriyak4744/M1_MARCH_2022/01/Requirements/README.md

 # BENIFITS:
 1) Easy way of use
-2) Quick billing
+2) Simpilified accounting
 3) Save Time and Cost maintain
-4) Easy table management
+4) Increased efficiency
+5) Accuracy and detailed in menu and prices

 # 4W'S and 1H:
+# WHAT

+# WHY
+Restaurant billing software enables simply to choose our menu and calclulates tha amount of billing.This system is used for odering and billing purposes.

+# WHEN

 # WHO
-This Smart Billing System is used by all the restaurants anf stalls
+This Smart Billing System is used by all the restaurants anf stalls.

+# HOW